Luminance scaling & settling errors

 Gray level selection

 The gray levels are distributed uniformly in pixel value space assuming the monitor was calibrated to a gamma value of 2.2.
-In fact, the gamma transfer function is measured directly and the pixel values are picked just so that the according luminance values follow a transfer function with a gamma value of 2.2.
+Or, equivalent, the gamma transfer function is measured directly and the pixel values are picked just so that the according luminance values follow a transfer function with a gamma value of 2.2.

-- Side note: A gamma transfer function is normally just used for efficient coding purposes, where efficiency is related to the overall S/N ratio in terms of perceived signals and signal errors, so Weber's law should be more relevant than Steven's law.
+- Side note: A gamma transfer function is normally just used for efficient coding purposes, where efficiency is related to the overall S/N ratio in terms of perceived signal and signal errors, so Weber's law should be more relevant than Steven's law.
 However, presuming Weber's law we would need a gamma value of 4.4 in order to minimize perceived errors (for a luminance range of 0.1 to 100 cd/m2).
-Nonetheless, a power law is used for the sRGB space with an effective gamma of just 2.2, which only shows how arbitrary this all is.
+Nonetheless, for the sRGB space a power-law with an effective gamma of just 2.2 is used, which only shows how arbitrary all this is.

-Although this standard scaling might not be fully correct, it goes in the right direction at least.
-Look, for example at steps 0-1 and 7-8.
-A luminance error of say 5 cd/m2 would result in a higher %-value for the 0-1 step, i.e., at dark levels, than for the 7-8 step, because the luminance difference which the %-value refers to is smaller between levels 0 and 1 than it is between levels 7 and 8, due to the non-linear choice of levels (gamma=2.2).
+Although this standard scaling might not be fully correct in reflecting perceptual effects, it goes in the right direction.
+Look, for example, at steps 0-1 and 7-8.
+An absolute luminance error of say 5 cd/m2 would result in a higher %-value for the 0-1 step, i.e., at dark levels, than for the 7-8 step, because the luminance difference which the %-value refers to is, due to the non-linear choice of levels (gamma=2.2), smaller between levels 0 and 1 than it is between levels 7 and 8.
 This means the same absolute error is more relevant (higher %-value) at dark levels than it is at bright levels, which is well in line with Weber's law.
 The same absolute luminance error would result in a much smaller %-value, i.e., would become much less relevant, when it occurred for stepping from level 0 to 8 or from level 8 to 0.
-This is well in line with the adaptation effect mentioned above, that is, because our visual system is kind of blinded when looking at large luminance changes, we are basically blind to errors which otherwise would have been easily detectable at the respective target luminance.
+This is well in line with the adaptation effect mentioned above, that is, because our visual system is kind of blinded when looking at large luminance changes, we are basically also blind to errors which otherwise would have been easily detectable at the respective target luminance.